Children’s Minnesota executive leadership team

 Brenda McCormick

-Ms. McCormick volunteers her time as the Children’s Minnesota representative on the Ridgeview Medical Center Board, as a member of the St. Olaf College Board of Regents, and as Chair of the St. Olaf Alumni Board.
+Ms. McCormick volunteers her time as the Children’s Minnesota representative on the Ridgeview Medical Center Board, as a member of the St. Olaf College Board of Regents, and as member of the Animal Humane Society Board.

 Caroline Njau, MBA, BSN, RN, NEA-BC